jonathanabennett/projectwarrior/README.md

 `tasksh review` focuses on tasks because taskwarrior's level of abstraction is the task.
 This is completely appropriate and should not be changed.
 While doing, "task" is the ideal level of abstraction.
 We may say that we're "working on our final reports", but what we're actually doing is "writing the first draft" or "reviewing the data from the reporting period".
 And so a tool intended for use while doing must optimize it's abstractions around the task.
 But the task is too granular to be a useful level of abstraction for review.
 For that, you need to step up to the project level.

-The purpose of this program is to use taskwarrior to track and complete your tasks (where the level of abstraction is optimized for doing) and use gtd-review to review and manage your projects (where the level of abstraction is optimized for reviewing).
+The purpose of this program is to use taskwarrior to track and complete your tasks (where the level of abstraction is optimized for doing) and use projectwarrior to review and manage your projects (where the level of abstraction is optimized for reviewing).

 As such, this program works best when used in conjunction with the optional on-exit hook provided above.
 Using it with the on-exit hook ensures that no projects "slip through" because the only tasks tied to them in taskwarrior are completed or deleted before your review.
 The fundamental assumption that this program makes is that projects should only be marked done intentionally.
-The on-exit hook ensure that this is true by syncing your projects list in taskwarrior with gtd-review.
+The on-exit hook ensure that this is true by syncing your projects list in taskwarrior with projectwarrior.

 ## Roadmap